-Some say it is all fact and some say it is just a story, written to give the Jewish people of every generation a ray of hope.
+Some say it is all historical fact and some say it is just a story, written to give the Jewish people of every generation a ray of hope.
 For in the story the Jews are allowed to fight back, and once given a fighting chance - they win.

 In the story the Jews survive, Mordechai the Jew becomes a national hero and the Jews are allowed to live in peace in Persia.

 In reality this has rarely been the case.
 The Jews have not been able to fight back and they have been kicked out of every land, as the great Robert Zimmerman writes (aka Bob Dylan)

 The neighborhood bully, been driven out of every land